A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Likelihood evaluation

 On a given bootstrap replicate $\rep$ at a given time $\time$, all the adapted proposal particles $\vec{X}^{\IP,\rep,1:\Np}_{\time}$ in step~\ref{alg:abf:adapted:proposals} are necessarily close to each other in state space because they share the parent particle $\vec{X}^{\IF,\rep}_{\time-1}$.
 This reduces imbalance in the adapted weights in step~\ref{alg:abf:adapted:weights}, which helps to battle the curse of dimensionality that afflicts importance sampling.
 The combination of the replicates for the filter estimate in step~\ref{alg:abf:local:filter} is carried out using only weights in a spatiotemporal neighborhood, thus avoiding the curse of dimensionality.
 For any point $(\unit, \time)$, the neighborhood $B_{\unit,\time}$ should be specified as a subset of $A_{\unit,\time}=\{(\tilde\unit,\tilde\time): \mbox{$\tilde\time < \time$ or ($\tilde\unit< \unit$ and $\tilde\time = \time$)} \}$.
 If the model has a mixing property, meaning that conditioning on the observations in the neighborhood $B_{\unit,\time}$ is negligibly different from conditioning on the full set $A_{\unit,\time}$, then the approximation involved in this localization is adequate.

 Steps~\ref{alg:abf:for:n} through~\ref{alg:abf:end:n} do not involve interaction between replicates and therefore iteration over $\rep$ can be carried out in parallel.
-If a parallel backend has been set up by the user, the \code{abf} method will parallelize computations over the replicates using multiple cores.
-The user can register a parallel backend using the \code{doParallel} package \citep{wallig20,wallig19} prior to calling \code{abf}. \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}
+If a parallel back-end has been set up by the user, the \code{abf} method will parallelize computations over the replicates using multiple cores.
+The user can register a parallel back-end using the \code{doParallel} package \citep{R:foreach,R:doParallel} prior to calling \code{abf}. \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}

 \end{kframe} \end{knitrout}

 The neighborhood is supplied via the \code{nbhd} argument to \code{abf} as a function which takes a point in space-time, $(\unit, \time)$, and returns a list of points in space-time which correspond to $B_{\unit,\time}$.
 An example with $B_{\unit,\time} = \{(u-1,n),(u,n-1)\}$ follows. \begin{knitrout} \definecolor{shadecolor}{rgb}{1, 1, 1}\begin{kframe}